Can Dogs Eat Sesame Sticks? How Healthy Is It?

 When picking sesame sticks for your dog to eat, choose ones that are plain and unseasoned, and make sure that the ingredient label does not list any toxic or harmful ingredients that should not be fed to dogs.

-It is also important to check that the sesame sticks are free from xylitol (an extremely toxic ingredient for dogs), or that it does not contain any ingredients that your dog is allergic to.
+It’s also important to check that the sesame sticks are free from xylitol (an extremely toxic ingredient for dogs), or that it does not contain any ingredients that your dog is allergic to.

 How Often Can Dogs Eat Sesame Sticks?

 Sesame sticks should not form a large percentage of your dog’s diet, and they should instead be fed as a treat in moderation.
-The number of sesame sticks that your dog eats will depend on their weight and health status and it is best to seek advice from a veterinarian on how many sesame sticks your dog can eat.
+The number of sesame sticks that your dog eats will depend on their weight and health status and it’s best to seek advice from a veterinarian on how many sesame sticks your dog can eat.

 You may give your dogs unseasoned and plain sesame sticks occasionally.
 Always check the ingredients list before feeding them to your dog to ensure that the sesame sticks do not contain ingredients that are harmful to your dog.